Illustration representing green web design

 Conclusion

-As web developers and site owners, we have more power than we might realise to reduce the environmental impact of the digital world.
-By making thoughtful optimisation choices—particularly around static content generation, headless CMS implementation, and image delivery—we can build websites that not only perform better but also consume significantly less energy.
+As web developers and site owners committed to sustainable web design, we have more power than we might realise to reduce the environmental impact of the digital world.
+Through green web development practices and climate-conscious web design choices—particularly around static content generation, headless CMS implementation, and creating energy-efficient websites—we can build low carbon websites that not only perform better but also contribute to sustainable digital services.